Category Archives: Meetings

 • Mulch or compost healthy leaves.

-• Put diseased leaves, pesticide-laden grass clippings and weed seeds out for recycling rather than the compost pile.
+• Put diseased leaves, pesticide-laden grass clippings and weed seeds in your trash — not your compost pile.

 • Remove dead and dying trees.